raguramsiva/Software-Design-Patterns-and-OOP-Project/phase2/accessibility.md

 **Principle 5: Tolerance for Error**

-This principle does not really apply to our program as our program does not have any hazards or  consequences to accidental or unintended actions.
-However, since our program is based on a command-line, there is little tolerance for input error as the user must enter a particular command exactly.
-We could improve this with a GUI with buttons.
+Since our program is based on a command-line, there is little tolerance for input error as the user must enter a particular command exactly.
+We could improve this with a GUI with buttons, but currently, our program has low tolerance for error.

 **Principle 6: Low Physical Effort**